Enhancing Commercial Spaces with Pavers: A Guide to Materials & Design in San Diego

 2. Are pavers suitable for vehicle traffic?

-3. What is the difference between permeable and standard pavers?
+3. What is the difference between permeable pavers and standard pavers?

 4. How do pavers perform in San Diego’s climate?